mvolkmann/blog/src/swift/Fastlane.md

 To avoid these issues, install a new version of Ruby using Homebrew:

 1. Enter `brew install ruby`.
-1. Modify your shell configuration file to add `/opt/homebrew/opt/ruby/bin` to the beginning of the `PATH` environment variable value.
+1. Modify your shell configuration file (such as `.zshrc`) to add `/opt/homebrew/opt/ruby/bin` to the beginning of the `PATH` environment variable value.
 1. Start a new shell session.
 1. Verify by entering `which ruby`.